Current version: 1.4.1

 connector.initializeConnection();

 This should be done with all connectors.
-The following example uses jQuery to add a hook for the window beforeunload
+The following example uses jQuery to add a hook for the window beforeunload event that ensures that the connector is disposed of.

 $(window).on('beforeunload ', function () {